fcgan/Rebuttal/README.md

 ### 3. t-SNE and PCA plots for different source objects

 ### 4. Occlution Test
->> We take a toxo and acell as examples to conduct occlusion Test.
+>> We take a toxo and a cell as examples to conduct occlusion Test.
+The image is obscured by a 64x64 mask step by step.
+>> If the obscured predicted probability is lower 0.35 than orginal image, we note a -0.350 below the obscured image.
+If the probability is higher than original image, we note a +0.35 below the obscured image.

 >> ![Image text](https://github.com/fcgan/Rebuttal/blob/master/imgs/banana_occlusion.jpg)